cassaram09/technical-coach-training/03_working-with-students/04_common_questions.md

 ### Strategies for Resolution

 *  If it's an environment issue, we'll can solve the issue for the student.
 Take a few minutes and investigate and see if you understand what the problem is.
 If you do, then tell the student first, in one or two sentences, what the error is.
 After, that tell the student that you will walk them through the steps to fix if it’s short.
 If it's more complicated, you can do it for them over screen share.
+If it's an error related to Virtual Box, [check out this articles about common VB Errors and related resources](https://github.com/flatiron-labs/technical-coach-resources/blob/master/virtual-box-setup-errors-and-resources.md).

     - For example, if it’s an issue with their gems and they need to run `bundle install`, tell them explicitly what the problem is and then say, "Okay, here are the steps to fix it and we’ll see what happens".
     - Walk them through the commands.
 Depending on how long the process took, end this with a debrief of what you just did.